folkertvanheusden/qamh/README.md

 Please note: this is work in progress.
 At the point of writing this (October 7, 2023) the design was not tested.

+Modifications:
+* D2 can be connected to a button
+* D6 can be connected to a piezo buzzer

 ![front](imgs/qamh_0.1_front.jpg "front")

 ![back](imgs/qamh_0.1_back.jpg "back")